foldda/rda/README.md

 ## The Problem To Solve And The Idea

 Independent programs, such as a local browser-hosted app and a remote Web server, or an IoT device and a control terminal, often need to communicate and work with each other in a collaborative, distributed solution.
 In these cases exchanging data is normally complicated because of the implied diversity and uncertainty, as the programs can be developed and maintained by different parties, having a different business and data model, written in different languages, executed in separate computer environments, and so on.
-The conventional approach for cross-program data exchange typically involves building a pipeline on dedicated hardware connecting the communicating parties, and either having an 'agreed' format (i.e. a schema) for the data exchange or having the pipeline to do the data format convertion.
+The conventional approach for cross-program data exchange typically involves building a pipeline on dedicated hardware connecting the communicating parties, and either having an 'agreed' format (i.e. a schema) for the data exchange or having the pipeline to do the schema convertion.

 <div align='center'>
 <img src='img/Pre-Charian-data-transport.png' width='550' align='center'>
 </div>

-Such an approach is normally time-consuming and costly, and the ongoing cost of managing data exchange over schema-based connections can also be significant because the connected programs have been “tightly coupled” by these connections - i.e. if one of the programs has evolved and the data model needs to be changed, a developed solution often requires significant modification or using a dedicated middleware system to mediate the data model transformation.
+Building these schema-based pipelines can be expensive and time-consuming, and the cost of on-going maintainance can also be significant because the connected programs are “tightly coupled” by the schemas.
+If one of the programs has evolved and the data model needs to be changed, a developed solution often requires significant modification or using a dedicated middleware system to mediate the data model transformation.

-In an analogy, such data exchange solutions is like sending parcels to people through adhoc transport and delivery arrarangements instead of using the Post Office. but doing everything yourself - meaning you’ll have to make ad-hoc transport and delivery arrangements on each occasion, limited by the resources you have.
+In an analogy, these expensive data exchange solutions is like sending parcels to people through adhoc transport and delivery arrarangements instead of using the Post Office. but doing everything yourself - meaning you’ll have to make ad-hoc transport and delivery arrangements on each occasion, limited by the resources you have.

 <div align='center'>
 <img src='img/Pre-Post-office-system.png' width='470' align='center'>